 Next, remove the metal reinforcement plate.
 This is held in place with six 16mm bolts.
 The place can be lowered and pulled out.

 Support the bottom of the engine with a jack.
 In our case, we placed the wood block right under the engine oil pan.
 You need to be extremely careful doing this.
 The safest method would be to support the engine at the corner.
-This is safer for the engine, but it is less safe for you as the jack may slide off when you try to get the motor mount out, as described in the latter step.
+This is safer for the engine but less safe for you as the jack may slide off when you try to get the motor mount out, as described in the latter step.
 Either way, be careful and use common sense.

 Use a piece of wood between the engine and the jack.
-You don't want to crack your oil pan.
+You don’t want to crack your oil pan.
 Once the jack touches the bottom of the engine, stop.
-We can't jack up the engine any further until we loosen the motor mount bolts.
+We can’t jack up the engine until we loosen the motor mount bolts.

 Locate the motor mount bracket.
 Remove the four bolts that mount the motor mount frame to the engine block.